 - two large muffin tins - grease, butter or Pam spray - I tend to end up filling 1.5 of the muffin cups = 18 mini gratins - and I have seen 4 people demolish that many

-- cut lengths of parchment paper (about 6' long) and fold into 1 inch strips and then place criss-cross into each muffin space, pushing down to fit snugly – this makes it easy to lift mini gratins out afterwards.
+- cut lengths of waxed or parchment paper (about 6' long) and fold into 1 inch strips and then place criss-cross into each muffin space - in recent years I only do one strip per muffin cup.
+Push the strip down to fit snugly – this makes it easy to lift mini gratins out afterwards.
 This part seems fiddly, but you will be so happy you took the time to do this.
 (See Photo below.)

 - Preheat oven to 350 F

 (or a mixture of potatoes / sweet potatoes)